mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 We really want the community to own the docs as much as possible.
 In light of this, please mark your issue as “Help Wanted” so that community members are able to identify work that they’re able to assist with.

-If your documentation request/issue applies to a repository other than mattermost/docs, you can use the Editor Review label and/or ping @justinegeffen.
+If your documentation request/issue applies to a repository other than mattermost/docs, you can use the \*\*Editor Review\*\*label and/or ping @justinegeffen or @amyblaise.

 ## General Contribution Workflow

 ### Jira Tickets

-The Technical Writing Jira board is located here: [https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=51](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=51).
+The Technical Writing Jira board is located here:c[https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=51](https://mattermost.atlassian.net/secure/RapidBoard.jspa?rapidView=51).
 Feature and release writing is planned three sprints in advance.
 This ensures that ad-hoc work can be taken on.

 If you have a documentation requirement, please create a ticket and include the following fields: